alessandroacito/business-continuity/business-continuity.md

 Implement monitoring solutions for AKS clusters using Azure Monitor.
 Set up alerts for key metrics related to resource usage, performance, and availability.

+Solution: We can implement one or more Alert in Runtime Manager in order to alert in case of application down or any other failure.

 ## 6. Incident Response

 Define incident response procedures for different types of disasters.
 Include steps for identifying, escalating, and resolving incidents.

+Solution: We can automate the start backup application/scheduler that recover datas or restore datas, or we have a script to launch on the server that hosts the sftp service

 ## 7. Communication Plan

 Establish a communication plan for notifying stakeholders in the event of a disaster.
 Include contact information for key personnel and communication channels.

+Solution: With the Alert, based on the Alert Type (application down, file not deleted).

 ## 8. Testing